Click image to read the CAN Journal article.

 Welcome to the art world of Madalyn Fox, a passionate art historian based in Cleveland, OH.

-Madalyn is a community-engaged art historian Currently, she is a second-year MA student in the Art History and Museum Studies program and a Barbato Fellow.
-Her research interests center on North American Indigenous contemporary art and public engagement, with particular attention paid to issues of identity, temporality, and ecocriticism.
-In her free time, you’ll find her with her dog, Wilbur.
+Madalyn is a community-engaged art historian and curator.
+Currently, she is a second-year MA student in the Art History and Museum Studies program and a Barbato Fellow.
+Her research interests center on modern and contemporary American art and photography with particular attention paid to issues of public engagement, identity, temporality, and ecocriticism.